NUbots/NUbots/module/skill/GPT/README.md

 ## Consumes

-- `message::skill::GPTRequest`: A request containing text that needs to be processed by GPT.
+- `message::skill::GPTChatRequest`: A request containing text that needs to be processed by GPT.

 ## Emits